 Kent Historical Society

-The prized possession of the Kent Historical Society is Seven Hearths (4 Studio Hill Road), a large pre-Revolutionary house circa 1751.
+The prized possession of the Kent Historical Society is Seven Hearths (located at 4 Studio Hill Road), a large pre-Revolutionary house circa 1751.
 As the flagship of the Flanders National Historic District, and the only original building open to the public, Seven Hearths offers a unique view of the early development of the Town of Kent.
 For much of the twentieth century it was the home and studio of noted New York artist George Laurence Nelson.

 Seven Hearths’ history is Kent’s history!
 Drawing on the extraordinary life of this house, Seven Hearths is the primary vehicle to connect the people of Kent to their past.
 The Nelson studio and collection within Seven Hearths inspires and enriches a larger community that includes the significant art and art history world beyond Kent.